Big Plans for Mount Pleasant are Underway.

 Project Description: The Town has been working with the North Carolina Department of Environmental Quality (NCDEQ) and three different consulting engineers to determine the necessary water intake and treatment upgrades and changes to improve drinking water quality and bring disinfection byproduct levels into compliance.
 All internal components and filter media the Water Treatment Plant are being replaced, a new Powder Activated Carbon (PAC) system is being engineered for installation, and the ground storage tank will be cleaned and coated.
 The Town is also working towards supplementing raw water from Dutch Buffalo Creek with a well.

-Schedule: Recommendations from engineering firms were provided in Febrary 2025.
-The implementation and installation of improvements will begin March 2025 and will take place in phases as funding is avalilable.
-The water treatment plant will be shut down to complete water treatement plant, PAC, and ground storage improvements in July and August of 2025.
+Schedule: Recommendations from engineering firms were provided in February 2025.
+The implementation and installation of improvements will begin March 2025 and will take place in phases as funding is available.
+The water treatment plant will be shut down to complete water treatment plant, PAC, and ground storage improvements August through October of 2025.
 Water will be purchased from the City of Concord during this time.

-Funding Source: $1,000,000 State Budget allocation from federal ARPA funds (redirected by technical correction in state budget from S. Skyland Drive/Allman Road extension water lines).
+Funding Source: $1,000,000 State Budget allocation (redirected by technical correction in state budget from S. Skyland Drive/Allman Road extension water lines).
 Additional funding is being pursued to complete needed improvements.

 N. Washington Street Sidewalk - IN ENGINEERING